solvi-ab/solvi-docs/source/index.html.md

 The results of a detection are kept in storage for one week.
 After this time, the results are removed from storage and requesting the results will return a 404 code.
 If a detection is published, the results will be kept in storage.

+Note that "done for you" plant counts in legacy projects, processed before 2023-01-01, the returned result _may_ be a single ZIP archive file containing a Shapefile.
+In newer projects, the returned data will always be uncompressed data in multiple files.

 ## Plant Count Webhook

 In addition to polling a plant count for data, you can also register a webhook that will be notified when the plant count has been processed.
 The webhook URL is specified when you [create the plant count](#create-plant-counts).
 The webhook will [sign requests using the project's webhook secret](#securing-webhooks) if it is set.